GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Abstract

 \section{Abstract}

 We present JWST/NIRSpec IFU observations of the $z=7.152$ galaxy system \bfourteen, as part of the GA-NIFS survey.
-Line and continuum emission in this massive system ($\log_{10}(M_*/M_{\odot})=9.8\pm0.2$) is resolved into two strong cores, two weaker clumps, and a faint arc, as seen in recent JWST/NIRCam imaging.
-Our dataset contains detections of \oiilow, \neiiiab, Balmer lines (\hb, \hg, \hd, \he, \hz), \oiiiab, and weak \oiiic.
+Line and continuum emission in this massive system ($\log_{10}(M_*/M_{\odot})=9.8\pm0.2$) is resolved into two strong cores surrounded by diffuse emission, as seen in recent JWST/NIRCam imaging.
+Our dataset contains detections of \oiilow, \neiiiab, Balmer lines, \oiiiab, \heib, and weak \oiiic.
 Each spectrum is fit with a model that consistently incorporates interstellar medium conditions (i.e., electron temperature, $T_{\rm e}$, electron density, $n_{\rm e}$, and colour excess, $E(B-V)$).
-The resulting line fluxes are used to constrain the gas-phase metallicity ($\sim0.3-0.4$ solar) and \hb-based SFR ($\rm 310\pm40\,M_{\odot}\,yr^{-1}$) for each region.
-Common line ratio diagrams (O32-R23, R3-R2, Ne3O2-R23) reveal that each line-emitting region lies at the intersection of local and high-redshift galaxies, suggesting low ionisation and higher metallicity compared to the predominantly lower-mass galaxies studied with the JWST/NIRSpec IFU so far at $z>5.5$.
+The resulting line fluxes are used to constrain the gas-phase metallicity ($Z_{\rm g}\sim0.2-0.3$ solar) and \hb-based SFR for each region.
+Common line ratio diagrams (O32-R23, R3-R2, Ne3O2-R23) reveal that each line-emitting region lies at the intersection of low- and high-redshift galaxies, suggesting low ionisation and higher metallicity compared to the predominantly lower-mass galaxies studied with the JWST/NIRSpec IFU so far at $z>5.5$.
 Spaxel-by-spaxel fits reveal evidence for both narrow (FWHM~$<400$\,km\,s$^{-1}$) and broad (FWHM~$>500$\,km\,s$^{-1}$) line emission, the latter of which likely represents tidal interaction or outflows.
-Comparison to ALMA \cii and \oiiialma data shows a similar velocity structure, and optical-far infrared diagnostics suggest regions of high Lyman continuum escape fraction and $n_{\rm e}$.
-This source lies on the mass-metallicity relation at $z>4$, suggesting an evolved nature.
-The two core galaxies show contrasting properties (e.g., SFR, $M_*$, $Z_g$), suggesting distinct evolutionary pathways.
+Comparison to ALMA \cii and \oiiialma data shows a similar velocity structure, and we explore optical-far infrared diagnostics.
+The two core galaxies both lie on the mass-metallicity relation at $z>4$, but show contrasting properties (e.g., $M_*$, $Z_{\rm g}$), suggesting distinct evolutionary pathways.
 Combining the NIRSpec IFU and ALMA datasets, our analysis opens new windows into the merging system \bfourteen.